Episode #233 ... A philosophy of self-destruction. (Dostoevsky, Bataille)

 And yes, you heard that right.

 You can blame the sun, at least indirectly, for any self-destructive behavior you decide you're going to do today.
+Not really, but you'll get what I mean here in a second.

 See, almost all of classical economics, Bataille says, assumes that the biggest economic problem we face on this planet is one of scarcity.

-That the biggest issue we face is how do we organize things to ensure that all those people have an opportunity to get some of those resources.
+People say we live in a world with a finite number of resources, there's a lot of people out there that need stuff, that the biggest issue we face is how do we organize things to ensure that all those people have an opportunity to get some of those resources.

-But Pattaya is going to say that all of classical economics like that is actually just a secondary concern of economics, something that's only rearranging the more general economy that exists underneath it at the level of solar energy.
+But Bataille is going to say that all of classical economics like that is actually just a secondary concern of economics, something that's only rearranging the more general economy that exists underneath it at the level of solar energy.

-He'd say, consider the fact that every species on this planet wakes up and lives every day of their lives in a total surplus of solar energy.
+You'd say, consider the fact that every species on this planet wakes up and lives every day of their lives in a total surplus of solar energy.

 In fact, if you look at the numbers, only 1 to 2% of the energy radiated by the sun towards the Earth ever gets used for things like photosynthesis or warming the planet.